joelpeckham/jpeckham.com/content/projects/GPT-Powered Stock Trading Research.md

 }
 ```
 ### Training Loss
-I was encouraged by the seeing a meaningful decrease in training loss, however now I believe this was due to overfitting to the training set.
+At first, I was encouraged by seeing a meaningful decrease in training loss, however, now I believe this was due to overfitting to the training set.
 ![Training Loss](../images/trainLoss.png)

 ## Results